 to fight against exposure and copies of acts, effects or inventions, presentations or original routines

-to organize international events such as the FISM World Championships of Magic and supervise Continental Championships of Magic.
+Organize international events such as the FISM World Championships of Magic and supervise Continental Championships of Magic.

 How Does FISM Work?

 Membership in FISM is free.
-To become a member you must belong to a FISM member society.
+To become a member, you must belong to a FISM member society.
 There are over 100+ member societies worldwide divided into six continental regions.

-6 Continental Regions
+Six Continental Regions

-North America has 5 Member Societies:
+North America has Five Member Societies:

 Here are magician associations within North America that are members of FISM